\"Writing.Com

 After the lightning, her image went dark.
 As the music flowed about me, the keys stood still, untouched these thirteen months since Gian, the corpsebound spellmaster, struck her down.

-The sweet power of her music, a sending from her soul, I would have to sacrifice.
+The sweet work of her music upon my soul, I would have to sacrifice.
 Would this world show me any mercy like this—any mercy at all?
+It is for this reason that the elder corpsebound rarely behave as human.
 For a moment, I open myself completely to her enchantment, close my eyes, and let the music move me.

 We dance in the darkness, Elisha and I, flesh and empty space.
 To the Mazes Below with the peasants and their tomfoolery.
-Let them chant their rage to the night full of torches and pitchforks.
-I would send them away with a spell, far beyond the great minotaur's reach; no man should ever need approval to embrace even the ghost of beauty, the spirit of love.
+Let the entire populace of Viseki chant their rage to the night full of torches and pitchforks.
+I would banish them, far beyond the great minotaur's reach; no man should ever need approval to embrace even the ghost of beauty, the spirit of love.

-And when I opened my eyes, the mortar full of my readied spell burned, its cinnamon glow somehow darkening the already heavy gloom.
+And when I opened my eyes, the mortar full of my readied spell burned.
+Its cinnamon glow somehow darkened the already-heavy gloom.
 My chest clenched at this crime against my own struggling humanity that I committed in the name of love.
 In that moment, my hands rattled like an indentured skeleton, yet I placed the bowl on the piano.

-Still her music flowed on with the endless drive of the babbling of a brook rushing over a ledge.
+Still her music flowed on with the endless drive of a brook babbling over a ledge.

 Her will soothed me as I reached in my pocket for my remaining match—a black-tipped twig.
 I dragged it against the steel.